-A romantic English Garden incorporating a rare 17th century octagonal dovecot, a physic garden, a yew labyrinth, woodland and ponds, herb and kitchen gardens.
-Garden admission: £2.50 per person.
+A romantic English Garden incorporating a rare 17th century octagonal dovecote, a physic garden, a yew labyrinth, woodland and ponds, herb and kitchen gardens.

-We keep bees here at Hellens and so sell our own honey in the shop.
+Bees – We keep bees here at Hellens.
 Please keep a lookout when wandering around the gardens for the signs which tell you when you are approaching the hives.

 Hallwood – In 2007 the PMM Charity Trust bought back Hallwood which, until sold in the early 20th century, had been part of the estate since the Doomsday Book records.
 This is a site of great historical, archaeological, and scientific interest (SSSI).
 In spring the woods are full of wild flowers – daffodils, orchids, anemones and bluebells.
 There are also small-leafed lime and wild service trees in the wood, which invariably suggest very ancient woodland.
 If you are visiting Hellens you are welcome to explore Hallwood, which is just a ten-minute walk from the house.